Maggie Lindemann

 Margaret Elizabeth Lindemann (born July 21, 1998) is an American singer-songwriter.
-She is best known for her 2016 breakout single "Pretty Girl", which peaked at number 4 in Sweden, number 6 in Ireland, and number 8 the United Kingdom and the Netherlands.
-Following the song, Lindemann transitioned her music into pop punk and alternative rock genres with the release of her debut EP, Paranoia (2021).
+She is best known for her 2016 breakout single "Pretty Girl", which peaked at number 4 in Sweden, number 6 in Ireland, and number 8 in the United Kingdom and the Netherlands.
+Following the song, Lindemann transitioned her music into a more alternative sound.
+She then released her debut EP, Paranoia (2021).
 Her debut album, Suckerpunch, was released on September 16, 2022.

 Early life

 Margaret Elizabeth Lindemann was born July 21, 1998, in Dallas, Texas, into a German-Scottish family.
-She began posting recordings of her singing on the social media app Keek, gaining a following both on the app and her other social media accounts.
+She began posting recordings of her singing on the social media apps Tumblr and Keek, gaining a following across these alongside her other social media accounts.
 Her career in music began after her manager, Gerald Tennison, discovered a video of her singing on her Instagram page.
 She then relocated to Los Angeles to pursue music.

 Career

-Lindemann's debut single "Knocking On Your Heart" was released in September 2015.
+Lindemann's debut single "Knocking on Your Heart" was released in September 2015.
 Her second single "Couple of Kids" was released on October 30, 2015.
 On January 29, 2016, her third single "Things" was released.
 The official music video of "Things" was released on her YouTube channel on February 5, 2016.

 On September 29, 2016, Lindemann released the single "Pretty Girl", her first single since signing to 300 Entertainment.
 The song peaked at number 4 on the Next Big Sound chart.
 Lindemann wrote the song to "show people that there's more to girls than just being pretty.
 We have so much to offer.
 People should get past the physical appearance to something deeper."
 The music video for "Pretty Girl" premiered through People on March 9, 2017.
 "Pretty Girl" is Lindemann's first song to ever chart on the US pop radio charts, peaking at number 50.
 It also peaked at number eight on the UK Singles Chart.
-Lindemann featured in The Vamps' single "Personal", released October 13, 2017.
+Lindemann featured in the Vamps' single "Personal", released October 13, 2017.
 Lindemann released the single "Obsessed" on November 17, 2017.

 On October 26, 2018, she released the single "Human".
 She released the single "Would I" on November 16, 2018.
 In March 2019, Lindemann was the supporting act for Sabrina Carpenter on the North American leg of the Singular Tour, and has also opened for The Vamps, as well as Madison Beer on her Life Support Tour in 2021.

 Lindemann released the single "Friends Go" on April 24, 2019.
 The song was later rereleased, featuring Travis Barker.
 Through 2020, she released four singles; "Knife Under My Pillow", "Gaslight!", "Scissorhands" and "Loner".
 All four of the songs, as well as four new songs, were included on Lindemann's debut EP, Paranoia, released on January 22, 2021.
 The EP and Lindemann herself received praise from Alternative Press, who acknowledged her "pop background" and appreciated Lindemann "blending genres and experimenting with rock and metal sounds", and credited her with "keeping emo alive".
 Lindemann says Avril Lavigne was a big influence on the EP, particularly on "Knife Under My Pillow".